AdaptiveConformal: An R Package for Adaptive Conformal Inference

 7 Discussion

 The results of our simulations and case study show that, when tuning parameters are chosen well, Adaptive Conformal Inference algorithms yield well-performing prediction intervals.
-On the contrary, poor choice of tuning parameters can lead to intervals of low utility: for one example, Figure Figure 4 shows how choosing the tuning parameter for SF-OGD to be too small can lead to intervals that update too slowly and significantly undercover.
+On the contrary, poor choice of tuning parameters can lead to intervals of low utility: for one example, Figure shows how choosing the tuning parameter for SF-OGD to be too small can lead to intervals that update too slowly and significantly undercover.
 Furthermore, in some cases the prediction intervals may appear to perform well with respect to metrics like the empirical coverage error, while simultaneously being useless in practice.
-The original ACI algorithm illustrates this phenomenon: too small a value of its learning rate \gamma yields prediction intervals that are not reactive enough, while too large a value yields intervals that change too fast.
+The original ACI algorithm illustrates this phenomenon: too small a value of its learning rate γ\gamma yields prediction intervals that are not reactive enough, while too large a value yields intervals that change too fast.
 In both cases, the empirical coverage may appear well-calibrated, while the prediction intervals will not be useful.
 Thus, the core challenge in designing an ACI algorithm is in finding an optimal level of reactivity for the prediction intervals.
 As users of these algorithms, the challenge is in finding values for the tuning parameters that avoid pathological behaviors.

 Several of the algorithms investigated in this paper handle the problem of finding an optimal level of reactivity by aggregating prediction intervals generated by a set of underlying ACI algorithms.
 Our results show the algorithms can perform well in multiple difficult scenarios.
 However, the overall effect of these approaches is to shift the problem to a higher level of abstraction: we still need to set tuning parameters that control the amount of reactivity, but do so at a higher level than the original ACI algorithm.
 It is desirable that these tuning parameters be easily interpretable, with simple strategies available for setting them.
-An advantage of the SF-OGD and SAOCP algorithms in this respect are that their main tuning parameter, the maximum radius D, is easily interpretable as the maximum possible difference between the input predictions and the truth.
+An advantage of the SF-OGD and SAOCP algorithms in this respect are that their main tuning parameter, the maximum radius DD, is easily interpretable as the maximum possible difference between the input predictions and the truth.
 It is also straightforward to choose this parameter based on a calibration set, although this strategy does not necessarily work well in cases of distribution shift.
-We also found that an advantage of the AgACI method is its robustness to the choice of its main tuning parameter, the set of candidate learning rates, in the sense that the grid of candidate learning rates can always be expanded as illustrated in Section 3.2.2.
+We also found that an advantage of the AgACI method is its robustness to the choice of its main tuning parameter, the set of candidate learning rates, in the sense that the grid of candidate learning rates can always be expanded as illustrated in .

 A key challenge in tuning the algorithms arises in settings of distribution shift, where methods for choosing hyperparameters based on a calibration set from before the distribution shift will likely not perform well.
 The second simulation study we conducted probed this setting in a simple scenario.
 We found that several of the methods yielded prediction intervals that had non-optimal empirical coverage.
 As we picked hyperparameters based on a calibration set formed before the distribution shift, it is not surprising that the resulting tuning parameters are not optimal.
 This underscores the difficulty in designing ACI algorithms that can adapt to distribution shifts, and in finding robust methods for choosing hyperparameters.
 In practice, it is possible the second simulation study does not accurately reflect real-world scenarios.
-Indeed, the benchmarks presented in Bhatnagar et al. (2023) using the datasets from the M4 competition (Makridakis, Spiliotis, and Assimakopoulos 2020), and using point predictions generated by diverse prediction algorithms, found that ACI algorithms exhibited good performance in terms of empirical coverage.
+Indeed, the benchmarks presented in Bhatnagar et al. () using the datasets from the M4 competition (), and using point predictions generated by diverse prediction algorithms, found that ACI algorithms exhibited good performance in terms of empirical coverage.
 Nevertheless, our recommendation for future papers in this line of research is to include simulation studies for simple distributional shift scenarios as a benchmark.

 Overall, our findings illustrate strengths and weaknesses of all the considered algorithms.
 The original ACI algorithm is appealing in its simplicity, although its performance depends entirely on a good choice of its tuning parameter.
 AgACI tended to perform well in the simulation studies in terms of coverage error, although it had slightly higher strongly adaptive regret than other algorithms in some settings.
 However, there are relatively fewer theoretical guarantees available for AgACI than the other methods.
 DtACI, SF-OGD, and SAOCP all feature strong theoretical results, although they exhibited some differences in the simulation studies, with SF-OGD and SAOCP slightly undercovering in some scenarios.
 SAOCP also had longer path lengths than other methods in simulations, although in practice in the influenza forecasting task longer path lengths does not seem to effect the plausibility of the prediction intervals the algorithm produces.

 There remain many possible extensions of ACI algorithms.
 The algorithms presented in this work primarily consider symmetric intervals evaluated using the pinball loss function (AgACI can yield asymmetric intervals because the aggregation rule is applied separately to the lower and upper bounds from the underlying experts, but those underlying experts only produce symmetric intervals).
-A simple extension would switch to using the interval loss function (Gneiting and Raftery 2007), which would allow for asymmetric intervals where two parameters are learned for the upper and lower bounds, respectively.
-It may also be of interest to generate prediction intervals that have coverage guarantees for arbitrary subsets of observations (for example, we may seek prediction intervals for daily observations that have near optimal coverage for every day of the week, or month of the year), similar to guarantees provided by the MultiValid Prediction method described in (Bastani et al. 2022).
+A simple extension would switch to using the interval loss function (), which would allow for asymmetric intervals where two parameters are learned for the upper and lower bounds, respectively.
+It may also be of interest to generate prediction intervals that have coverage guarantees for arbitrary subsets of observations (for example, we may seek prediction intervals for daily observations that have near optimal coverage for every day of the week, or month of the year), similar to guarantees provided by the MultiValid Prediction method described in ().
 Another avenue for theoretical research is to relax the assumption of bounded radii necessary for the theoretical results of algorithms such as SAOCP.

 Acknowledgements